swapper-org/NodeChain/README.md

 All changes to the documentation must be made in the [NodeChain-docs](https://github.com/swapper-org/NodeChain-docs) repository.

 ## Version
-Please read [Version Guidelines](VERSION.md) for details on our versioning system.
+Please read [Contribution Guidelines](https://github.com/swapper-org/NodeChain/blob/master/CONTRIBUTING.md) for details on our versioning system.
 For the version available, see the [tags on this repository](https://github.com/swapper-org/NodeChain/releases).

 ## License
 This software is licensed under the MIT License.
 See [LICENSE](LICENSE) for the full details.